laurentpayot/purescript-for-elm-developers/README.md

 - https://www.tobyhobson.com/posts/cats/
 - https://github.com/alpacaaa/zero-bs-haskell

 Sometimes I did a shameless copy-paste instead of writing a bad paraphrase.
-I think it’s fair use but please let me know if I’m infringing any copyright.
+I think it is fair use but please let me know if I’m infringing any copyright.
 Feel free to open an issue if you find any mistakes.

 Happy monad lifting! 🏋